Component Object Model: Criticisms

-Since COM has a fairly complex implementation, programmers can be distracted by some of the "plumbing" issues.
+Complexity

+COM is relatively complex especially compared to more modern component technologies such as .NET.

 Message pumping

 When an STA is initialized it creates a hidden window that is used for inter-apartment and inter-process message routing.
 This window must have its message queue regularly "pumped".
 This construct is known as a "message pump".
 On earlier versions of Windows, failure to do so could cause system-wide deadlocks.
 This problem is complicated by some Windows APIs that initialize COM as part of their implementation, which causes a "leak" of implementation details.

 Reference counting

 Reference counting within COM may cause problems if two or more objects are circularly referenced.
 The design of an application must take this into account so that objects are not left orphaned.
 Objects may also be left with active reference counts if the COM "event sink" model is used.
 Since the object that fires the event needs a reference to the object reacting to the event, the latter's reference count will never reach zero.
 Reference cycles are typically broken using either out-of-band termination or split identities.
 In the out-of-band termination technique, an object exposes a method which, when called, forces it to drop its references to other objects, thereby breaking the cycle.
 In the split identity technique, a single implementation exposes two separate COM objects (also known as identities).
 This creates a weak reference between the COM objects, preventing a reference cycle.